dkirkby/babeldix/README.rst

 	cd babeldix
 	python server.py

 Finally, run your program from a different command-line to keep its output seperate from the server messages.
+You can do the challenges in any order and do not need to re-start the server between challenges.

 -------------
 The Languages